“Organizations with broken systems typically suffer from broken business processes and vice versa.”

 1. ERP Background

 Enterprise Resource Planning refers to business management software that optimizes a company’s backend operations.
 ERP doesn’t refer to a specific brand.
 It unifies departments, in turn, saving time, money and increase operational productivity.
 ERPs help companies with common business processes such as accounting, finance, CRM, human resources, project management, e-commerce, and manufacturing.
 Enterprise resource planning systems combine multiple applications into one system, allowing for visibility on departments, tasks, and products on an individual and collective level.

 ERP systems can be On-Premise (installed on local machines) or SaaS/online (cloud software).
 The platform’s goal was to eliminate giant ledger books accountants used to track financial transactions, to reduce human error.
 Nowadays large companies use it as an essential part of the operational improvement strategy.

 The main premise of this tool is to enable small and large businesses to do more with less.
 Access to key data allows teams to understand the current situation and design accurate strategies for improvement.

 Even though Enterprise Resource Planning history starts in 1960.
 In 2005 the system popularity raised due to mid-market businesses, which cite fast growth & scalability as key enablers.
 It is, however, important to highlight that not every company is in need of an ERP.

 Typically, firms with revenue under 25 million can go without the support of ERP since manual workarounds might do the trick.
-When your transaction volume, the number of subs, teams, and vendors increase, it’s time to think cloud-based Enterprise Resource Planning.
+When your transaction volume, the number of subs, teams, and vendors increase, it’s time to think about cloud-based Enterprise Resource Planning.

 The need for accounting software for large businesses